 Exeter is continuing to see more digital tech firms moving into the city and more startups launching.
-Whilst London, Manchester and Birmingham dominate the job markets in tech, Exeter is seen as one of the UK’s hub’s of tomorrow, ranked in the top 10 of tech cluster locations based on vacancies that are appearing.
+Whilst London, Manchester and Birmingham dominate the job markets in tech, the city is seen as one of the UK’s hub’s of tomorrow, ranked in the top 10 of tech cluster locations based on vacancies that are appearing.

 Exeter is certainly building on it’s success as a centre of science and technology with a number of data businesses in the area as well as start-ups, scale-ups and SMEs fuelling growth in the city and wider region, with the university supporting both growth and availability of skills.